How hard is it to approximate the Jones polynomial?: The Tutte polynomial

-\begin{proposition} Consider graphs with the Potts model with $n$ colors and with $y$ (\ie, $Y = \{y\}$).
-Suppose that $n > 2$ and $x,y < 0$, except for the point $y = x = -1$.
-Then all weights $y' \ne 1$ can be approximated with polynomial overhead by parallel and series compositions. \end{proposition}
+\begin{lemma} Consider graphs with the Potts model with $q$ colors and with a single weight $y$ which is an $\FPTEAS$ number.
+Suppose that $q > 4$ and that $x,y < 0$.
+Then all weights $y' \ne 1$ that are $\FPTEAS$ numbers, can be $\FPTEAS$ approximated by parallel and series compositions. \end{lemma}

-\begin{proof}(Sketch) First, for any $n > 1$, suppose that we can obtain some weight $y'$, and let $x'$ be the dual weight.
-Then by taking powers of the dual weight $x'$, we can obtain weights $y''$ that converge to $1$.
-By taking powers of these weights, we can obtain a dense set of weights $y''' > 1$.
-With more careful accounting, this strategy converges to any weight $y''' > 1$ with polynomial overhead.

-Now suppose that $n >2$ and that $y > -1$.
-Then $y' = y^2 > 1$, so by the previous argument, we can obtain all weights $y'' > 1$.
-We can now multiply these weights by the original weight $y$, and the dual weights $x''$ by the dual weight $x$, to obtain all weights $y''' < 1$.
-Likewise if $x > -1$, we can also obtain all weights.

-Suppose instead that $x, y \ge -1$.
-By hypothesis, either $0 > x > -1$ or $0 > y > -1$; suppose the latter without loss of generality.
-Then we can let $y' = y^n$ for a large enough odd power $n$, and obtain $x' < -1$.
-Thus we can reduce to the previous case.